-Please ignore the outdoor shots with leaves on the ground.
-It was too dark in the house when I was taking these photos so I had to go outside, leaves and all.
+Please ignore the outdoor photos with leaves on the ground.
+It was too dark in the house when I was taking these photos so I had to go outside, leaves and all!

 Repeat this step to make a second loop if you’d like to make a double bow like mine.

 Place one loop over the other in a really wide “X” shape.